 Typically, autonomous in situ water samplers used for environmental testing and monitoring purposes are large and bulky, and generally require a ship with significant crane capacity to deploy and recover.
 Here we describe an autonomous water sample collection and processing device of significantly reduced size with roughly the dimensions of 11.5” in diameter and 24” in length.
 This size makes the device hand-portable, as well as easily mountable on a variety of platforms (e.g., on piers or moorings, in suitcases, and as payloads for underwater vehicles, etc.).

 In the embodiment shown in Figure 2, the device is designed to operate outside of a laboratory environment autonomously and at a remote field site, and can be mounted on a mobile platform.
-The source fluid path and filtering system can withstand pressures up to 450 .
+The source fluid path and filtering system can withstand pressures up to 450 psi.
 When encased in an appropriate housing (20) with an external sampling port (22), the instrument can be submerged in an aquatic environment up to 300 meters below surface, and still sample water from outside the device (24).
 A fully loaded instrument with cartridges and analytic modules (26) may be deployed as a payload on a 12” diameter scale autonomous underwater vehicle (AUV) (28); a fleet of such vehicles would allow fully automated, coordinated and synoptic in situ sampling at multiple sites.

 The reduction in size of this device is possible by using a cartridge-based system (Figure 3) to effect sample collection and handling.
 Cartridges (30) are self-contained, single sample particle or substance concentrators and processors.
 A cartridge can be built from modular components, including collection media (32), fluid paths, valves, a variety of reagents, fluid reservoirs (34), and flow management elements as needed to achieve the overall desired function.
 Cartridge product treatment modules (31) can be added to cartridges to enable additional processing capabilities.
 Cartridges can also contain embedded electronics (36) for identification, control logic for elements such as heaters (etc.), tracking device history, and for recording its use along with corresponding meta data.
 The cartridges require forced motion, electrical power, and higher-level control instructions from the core actuation instrument.
 Each cartridge is intended to be operated only once per deployment, eliminating much of the flushing and decontamination systems necessary on previous instruments.